wibeasley/RAnalysisSkeleton/analysis/report-1/report-1.md

 # Session Information
 For the sake of documentation and reproducibility, the current report was rendered in the following environment.
+Click the line below to expand.

 <details>
-  <summary>Click HERE to expand Session Info. <span class="glyphicon glyphicon-plus-sign"></span></summary>
+  <summary>Environment <span class="glyphicon glyphicon-plus-sign"></span></summary>

 ```
 Session info ---------------------------------------------------------------------------------------